meltyourface/blank/posts/Satanic-rites/Ritual-for-Invoking-Belials-Earthly-Abundance/index.md

 ## The Rite of Belial's Earthly Abundance

-Purpose: To invoke Belial as the guardian of the Earth element, manifesting wealth and diabolical abundance through dark forces.
+**Purpose**: To invoke Belial as the guardian of the Earth element, manifesting wealth and diabolical abundance through dark forces.

-Preparation:
+**Preparation**:

 - Timing: This ritual should be performed during the waxing moon, on a Saturday night, ideally at midnight to maximize alignment with the energies of Belial.
 If possible, perform it during the astrological sign of Capricorn for added power.